Classification with Costly Features in Hierarchical Deep Sets: Preliminaries

-Hierarchical MIL \citep{pevny2016discriminative} works with hierarchies of sets, corresponding to variable-sized trees.
-In this case, the nested sets (where different types of sets have different parameters $\theta_\mathcal{B}$) are recursively evaluated as in MIL, and their embeddings are used as feature values.
+HMIL extends the framework so that it works with nested bags.
+In MIL, features are real scalars or vectors.
+In HMIL, a feature can also be a bag of items with the restriction that all the items share the same feature types.
+Different bags $\mathcal B$ have different parameters $\vartheta_{\mathcal{B}}$ and are recursively processed as in MIL, starting from the hierarchy's leaves and proceeding to the root.
+The resulting intermediary embeddings $z_{\mathcal B}$ are used as feature values (see Figure~\ref{fig:hmil}).
 The soundness of the hierarchical approach is theoretically studied by \citet{pevny2019approximation}.